Workshopshed/ming_pi/README.md

 - NodeRed listening on port 1880 to provide an easy to use graphical environment for parsing, analysing, storing, and forwarding sensor data messages

-  We've also installed the NodeRed InfluxDB nodes by default so you easily store and retrieve data locally.
+  The NodeRed InfluxDB nodes are installed by default so you easily store and retrieve data locally.

-- Grafana listening on port 80 providing a data visualisation environment for sensor data.
+- Grafana listening on port 3000 providing a data visualisation environment for sensor data.

 Each of these applications is built and runs in its own container within Docker